MatthieuBonbon/MatthieuBonbon/README.md

   - tabGenericite_en_C : A study project about the creation and use of generic arrays through different usual functions (split, filter, max, pop, push, etc ...).

-  - Cypher (Dart) : A mobile app developed in my free time. (in a private repo for the moment - public asap).
+  - Cypher (Dart) : A mobile app developed in my free time.
+It's a music-themed local game for Android 5.0 and above.
+Uses the Flutter framework for the responsive front-end and a dictionary extracted from the French Wiktionary in Perl with the G-PeTo tool (Toulouse 2 University, France) for the back-end.

   - prototype_RPG (Java) : A study project about an implementation of the prototype of an RPG.
 Uses (for the class modeling) the design pattern described by the GoF in the book *Design Patterns: Elements of Reusable Object-Oriented Software*